Daniel Butterfield: Civil War

 Butterfield returned to duty that fall as chief of staff once again for Hooker, now commanding two corps in the Army of the Cumberland at Chattanooga, Tennessee.
 When these two depleted corps (the XI and XII Corps) were combined to form the XX Corps, Butterfield was given the 3rd Division, which he led through the first half of Sherman's Atlanta campaign.
 Illness prevented his continuing with Sherman, resulting in Butterfield's assuming light duties at Vicksburg, Mississippi, followed by recruiting and the command of harbor forces in New York.

 Taps

-While the Union Army recuperated at Harrison's Landing, Virginia, from its grueling withdrawal during the Seven Days Battles, Butterfield experimented with bugle calls and is credited with the composition of "Taps".
-He wrote "Taps" to replace the customary firing of three rifle volleys at the end of burials during battle.
-"Taps" also replaced Tattoo, the French bugle call to signal "lights out".
-Butterfield's bugler, Oliver W. Norton of the 83rd Pennsylvania Volunteers, was the first to sound the new call.
-Within months, "Taps" was played by buglers in both the Union and Confederate armies.
-This account has been disputed by some military and musical historians, who maintain Butterfield merely revised an earlier call known as the Scott Tattoo and did not compose an original work.
+While the Union Army recuperated at Harrison's Landing, Virginia, from its grueling withdrawal during the Seven Days Battles, Butterfield experimented with bugle calls and is credited with the composition of Taps.
+He wrote Taps to replace the customary firing of three rifle volleys at the end of burials during battle.
+Taps also replaced Tattoo, the French bugle call to signal lights out.
+Butterfield's bugler, Private Oliver W. Norton of the 83rd Pennsylvania Volunteers, was the first to sound the new call.
+Within months, Taps was played by buglers in both the Union and Confederate armies.

+This account has been disputed by some who think Butterfield made an arrangement of another bugle call known as the Scott Tattoo rather than compose an original work.
+However, both Butterfield and Norton wrote letters saying that Butterfield composed the tune and sounded it out for Norton to transcribe on paper.
+Field commanders were known to play bugle calls when needed as that is how they gave orders in the field.

+It is customary for those in uniform to render a hand salute, and those in civilian clothes to place the right hand over the heart and stand at attention while Taps is sounded.